 1. Historical and geographical landmarks in classical Antiquity;

-3. History of Greek and Latin literary sources (composition, transmission and reception);
+4. History of Greek and Latin literary sources from Antiquity to our days (composition, transmission and reception);

 At the end of this learning unit, the student is able to :

-At the end of this course, the student will have acquired a good knowledge of the texts sources of Graeco-Roman Antiquity, and the various disciplines for their study.
+At the end of this proseminar, the student will have acquired a good knowledge of the various kinds of sources from Greco-Roman Antiquity, and of the various disciplines for their study.
 He will also have mastered the approaches and working tools that are necessary for the study of Antiquity.

-The course also deals with different aspects of Graeco-Roman civilisation which are pertinent to the study and correct understanding and interpretation of these sources, such as mythology or the chronology.
-It helps the student to find his bearings amidst the cornucopia of modern sources and to a better utilisation of the resources offered by the library.
+The course also deals with the ways of commenting Ancient texts : how to find secondary literature, to explain the realia, to take into account the literary genres,… It helps the student to find his bearings amidst the cornucopia of modern sources and to a better utilisation of the resources offered by the library, and it trains his skills in scholarly writing in line with the prevailing conventions the field of classical philology.